-Title of each class to be so registered Name of each exchange on which each class is to be registered Common Stock, par value \$0.01 per share The Nasdaq The Nasdaq Capital Market Securities to be registered l pursuant to Section 12(g) of the Act : None company, or an emerging g 0 lerated filer, an accelerated filer, a non- tions of "large accelerated filer," "acc f the Exchange Act. , 1 Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company \boxtimes
+Title of each class to be so registered Name of each exchange on which each class is to be registered

+Common Stock, par value \$0.01 per share

+The Nasdaq Stock Market LLC

+Securities to be registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company

+Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes

-^{} The registrant is currently a Delaware limited liability company named FTAI Infrastructure LLC.
+The registrant is currently a Delaware limited liability company named FTAI Infrastructure LLC.
 Prior to the closing of this transaction, the registrant will be converted to a Delaware corporation and change its name to FTAI Infrastructure Inc.